 Foreclosure Attorney Consultation:

 The process starts with your initial consultation with your foreclosure defense attorney.
 During this consultation, the attorney will review your documentation and other relevant facts, and determine your options.
-Your foreclosure defense attorney will then brief you on the required documentation and the strategies that will be deployed to obtain the resolution you seek.
+Your attorney will then brief you on the required documentation and the strategies that will be deployed to obtain the resolution you seek.

 Once your foreclosure defense attorney determines that you have a viable case and you choose to retain the law firm, your will receive a package asking for financial documents that will be used for your application.
 These documents usually include: